arubbinali/docs/Linux/Linux Unhatched.md

     - `.` → Always represents the current directory
     - `~` → Refers to the home directory of the current user

+### 6. Listing Files

+> Syntax:  ls [OPTIONS] [FILE]

+- By default, when the `ls` command is used with no options or arguments, it will list the files in the current directory